 Back to the main hide now – low tide so we miss the chance of seeing otters this trip sadly.
 Always next time though.

 Back at the centre, something swooped past my head.
 I thought it was a Swift or House-martin.
 But bugger me no, it was a fruit bat.
 How bloody cute are these little things.
 The size of a fist.
 Stunning little fur balls.

 Awwwwwww.
 Big eyes for something that is virtually blind.
 Looks like a little fox right.
 Hence the nick-name sometimes of flying fox.

 Last few steps now of the way to get a taxi home for dinner.
 And bugger me look what we espy.
 We did not see one on the way around and now see two in one little pond by the visitor centre.
-Monitor Lizards just a lazing in the mud.
+Monitor Lizards just lazing in the pool.